 The most common exposures with antifreeze occur with dogs and usually involve chewing on containers or lapping up spills.
 What is it about this common automobile fluid that makes it so toxic?
 Here, our Little Rock, Arkansas vets explain the dangers.

-Emergency & Speciality Vet Care in Little Rock
+Emergency & Specialty Vet Care in Little Rock

 You can trust your pet's veterinary care to our team of veterinarians and specialists.

-We offer emergency services for pets in Little Rock 24 hours a day, 365 days a year.
+We offer emergency services for pets in Little Rock.

 Board-Certified Veterinary Specialists